gahan-corporation/wyatt/addons/docs/reference/testing.rst

 -------------

-Tests are automatically run when installing or updating modules if :option:`--test-enable <odoo-bin --test-enable>` was enabled when starting the Odoo server.
+Tests are automatically run when installing or updating modules if :option:`--test-enable <gerp-bin --test-enable>` was enabled when starting the Odoo server.

 As of Odoo 8, running tests outside of the install/update cycle is not